-CAs issuing Certificates to end-user Subscribers shall, either directly or through an RA, notify Subscribers that they have created such Certificates, and provide Subscribers with access to the Certificates by notifying them that their Certificates are available and the means for obtaining them.
+CAs issuing Certificates to end-user Subscribers shall, either directly or through an RA, notify

+Subscribers that they have created such Certificates, and provide Subscribers with access to the them.
 Certificates shall be made available to end-user Subscribers, either by allowing them to download them from a web site or via a message sent to the Subscriber containing the Certificate or other conventional means to notify them how to get certificates.